A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 Part of remaining a click away from prospects is being ultimately accessible via local listings.
 This is where an updated Google My Business profile is key.

 GMB info is scraped and populated in Google Maps on iPhones and is featured on the first page of Google SERPs in various formats.
-Because of the all-encompassing presence and utility of Google – 51 percent of all web traffic comes from organic search – it’s vital that real estate marketers optimize their GMB.
+Because of the all-encompassing presence and utility of Google — 68% of all trackable web traffic comes from organic search — it’s vital that real estate marketers optimize their GMB.

 This means a completely updated profile, accurate contact info across multiple locations, images, high user ratings, testimonials from customers and hours of operation.